 While we are not suggesting that you take this article as medical advice, but instead we hope to provide a little knowledge on the common causes of pain in the vaginal area that way you are able to provide your doctor with some more insight on what your symptoms may be related to.
 Fear and embarrassment can sometimes keep women from seeking medical attention for symptoms and conditions that they know they should be concerned about.
 Vaginal pain should always be taken seriously, no matter your age or health condition because there are several delicate organs and tissues involved that can be prone to serious health conditions.

-– unlike the rest of the conditions on the list, this condition does not have an apparent cause for the pain or symptoms experienced.
+– unlike the rest of the conditions on the list, vulvodynia does not have an apparent cause for the pain or symptoms experienced.
 Roughly 15% of women in the US suffer from this condition.
-Typically, the pain is present around the opening of the vagina and is often described as burning or rawness that can make certain activities unbearable.
+Typically, the pain is present around the opening of the vagina and is often described as vaginal burning or rawness that can make certain activities unbearable.
 With no known cure because the cause is often unknown, doctors will prescribe patients with oral or topical medications to help manage the symptoms and advise against participating in physical activities.
 Sometimes even dyes, detergents, perfumes, or types of fabric can exacerbate this condition.

 – one of the most common causes of vaginal discomfort is an infection.
-Yeast infections will cause pain in roughly 75% of all women at some point in their lives and can cause serious discomfort from itching, burning, pain, and vaginal discharge.
+Yeast infections will cause sharp pain in the private area in roughly 75% of all women at some point in their lives and can cause serious discomfort from itching, discharge, pain, and vaginal burning.
 Bacterial vaginosis is another common but different infection that commonly causes some mild pain and uncomfortable symptoms.
 Sexually transmitted infections, STIs, such as chlamydia and gonorrhea, are also fairly common amongst women.
 It is crucial that you see your doctor if you believe you may have one of these infections because the treatments for each are different and they will not go away on their own.
 If the STIs are not treated, PID, or pelvic inflammatory disease, can develop.
 These types of bacterial infections can spread from the vagina to the uterus, fallopian tubes, or ovaries.
 Severe vaginal pain can be a common symptom as well as fever, abnormal periods, and frequent or trouble with urination.

 – whether the pain is caused by sports, sexual intercourse, or any other physical activity, trauma can be a common cause of vaginal pain.
 While sex is more likely to cause internal trauma and pain, external trauma and injuries, including bruises, cuts, scrapes, etc. will all cause vaginal pain as well.
 It is a smart idea to see your doctor after an injury like this to make sure no serious internal damage was done to the tissues or organs.